 b.1964, Madrid, Spain

 Lives and works in Madrid, Spain

-Canogar is presently at work on his largest participatory video installation to date, “Storming Times Square”, which will debut September 2014 and is supported by the Times Square Alliance.
-Earlier in 2014, he debuted Small Data, a new series of sculptures, at bitforms gallery, New York.
-Canogar’s recent also work includes Asalto New York, a video-projection on the façade of an abandoned factory in Brooklyn, NY; “Latidos”, a solo exhibition at Espacio Fundación Telefónica Buenos Aires; Scanner, a large-scale installation at the Fourth Moscow Biennale; “Vórtices”, an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II in Madrid; Synaptic Passage, an installation commissioned for the exhibition “Brain: The Inside Story” at the American Museum of Natural History in New York; and two installations for the Sundance Film Festival in Park City, Utah.
+Canogar's largest participatory video installation to date, Storming Times Square, was completed for the Times Square Alliance in September 2014.
+Other recent works include, Latidos, a solo exhibition at Espacio Fundación Telefónica Buenos Aires; Scanner, a large-scale installation at the Fourth Moscow Biennale; Asalto, New York, a video-projection on the façade of an abandoned factory in Brooklyn, NY; Vórtices, an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II in Madrid; Synaptic Passage, an installation commissioned for the exhibition Brain: The Inside Story at the American Museum of Natural History, New York; and two installations for the Sundance Film Festival in Park City, Utah.